schooltool-project/schooltool-book/source/what-is-1_0.rst

 How Much Has SchoolTool Been Used and Tested?
 ---------------------------------------------

 The core architecture of SchoolTool has now been extensively tested and used at Career and Technical Academies in Arlington and other sites in Virginia as part of the CanDo project.
 The gradebook and attendance components have been tested by small numbers of teachers in various schools, but they have not seen extensive use.
-Resource booking has been successfully used by three schools in the current school year with no significant issues.
+Resource booking has been successfully used by at least three schools for more than a year with no significant issues.

 Is SchoolTool Ready For Production Deployment as a School's Primary SIS?
 --------------------------------------------------------------------------------